Sustainability at Samskip

 Pollution

-Samskip recognises the importance of minimising the impact on the environment and human health in the logistics industry.
-Our goal is to promote sustainable practices that protect natural resources and minimise pollution in our upstream value chain.
+Samskip recognises the importance of minimising its impact on the environment and human health in the logistics industry.
+Our goal is to promote sustainable practices that protect natural resources and minimise pollution in our value chain.

 Environmental